Haileleul-15/Haileleul-15/README.md

 **I'm Haileleul**</br>
 Born and raised in Addis Ababa, Ethiopia🇪🇹</br>
 Doing my master's degree at Institute Polytechnique de Paris🇫🇷</br>
-Specializing on Artificial Intelligence and Data Science</br>
+Specializing in Artificial Intelligence and Data Science</br>

 - 🔭 I’m currently working on Analyzing the socio-political effect of social-media